Calvin Lockhart: Career

 In 1960, Lockhart made his Broadway debut, playing a gang leader in The Cool World (a dramatization of Warren Miller's novel of the same name), which closed after just two performances.
 Lockhart then traveled to Italy and formed his own theater company in which he both acted and directed, before moving to West Germany and then England, where he landed various roles on British television and small roles in films such as 1968's A Dandy in Aspic and Salt and Pepper.

 Lockhart's first notable screen role was in Joanna, a 1968 film about an interracial romance, set in London.
 Joanna was directed by Michael Sarne, who subsequently cast Lockhart in the notorious Myra Breckinridge.
 Lockhart's first lead role in a film was in Halls of Anger (1970), playing a former basketball star who becomes vice-principal of an inner-city high school to which 60 white students are being moved.
 An article in The New York Times that year described Lockhart as having "matinee-idol looks" with "chiseled-out-of-marble features" and "skin the color of brown velvet".
 He also starred in Cotton Comes to Harlem (1970, based on the Chester Himes novel of the same name) as the Reverend Deke O'Malley.
 In 1974, Lockhart became an actor-in-residence at the Royal Shakespeare Company in Stratford-upon-Avon, England.
-In the 1980s he was a guest star for seven episodes in the prime-time soap opera Dynasty, playing Jonathan Lake.
-He is familiar to horror film fans after his performance as the millionaire big-game hunter in The Beast Must Die (1974).
+In the 1980s, he was a guest star for seven episodes in the prime-time soap opera Dynasty, playing Jonathan Lake.
+He is familiar to horror film fans after his performance as the millionaire big-game hunter in The Beast Must Die (1974), and for his small appearances in two films by David Lynch, Wild at Heart (1990) and Twin Peaks: Fire Walk with Me (1992).

-Later years, death and legacy
+Later life

-Lockhart headed a Los Angeles campaign called "Getting Off Drugs," an anti-drug effort to get teenagers off drugs in the late-1970s.
+Lockhart headed a Los Angeles campaign called "Getting Off Drugs," an anti-drug effort to get teenagers off drugs in the late 1970s.
 Lockhart returned to the Bahamas in the late 1990s and worked as a director on several productions of the Freeport Players Guild.
 Lockhart's last film role was in Rain, a movie that was shot in the Bahamas and was released in 2007.

+Death

 Lockhart died on March 29, 2007, in a Nassau hospital from stroke-related complications, at the age of 72.

 Personal life

-Lockhart was married four times and had two sons.
+Lockhart was married three times and had two sons.
 In 1972, he married Jamaican model Thelma Walters; they divorced in 1978.
 In August 1982, Lockhart married British businesswoman Lynn Sloan in the Bahamas; they later divorced.
-Calvin met his fourth and final wife Jennifer Miles in 1979 which led to the birth of actor Julien Lockhart Miles in 1981.
-The couple officially married 25 years later in 2006, with Julien walking his Mom down the aisle.
+Calvin met his third wife Jennifer Miles in 1979 which led to the birth of actor Julien Lockhart Miles in 1981.
+The couple officially married 25 years later in 2006.
+Julien walking his mother down the aisle.
 In addition to Julien, Lockhart has another son named Leslie Lockhart.